Erewash Museum has reopened

 We are happy to provide fresh free drinking water, please ask if you would like us to fill up your water bottle or if you need a drinking cup.

 Our recently refurbished toilets are easily located in the courtyard.
 One toilet is accessible and one has a baby change facility and nappy bin.
 We are breastfeeding friendly and welcome you to feed your baby wherever you are comfortable across the site.
 If you require seating in a quiet area or any assistance please ask one of our friendly staff or volunteers.

-The Car Park is small with one space for Blue Badge holders.
-We recommend using the pay and display nearby.
-There is a pay and display car park opposite owned by Erewash Borough Council free for one hour (please note you still need to obtain a ticket) There are also plenty of car parks in the town centre within walking distance of the museum.
+The Car Park is small with one space for Blue Badge holders only.
+There is a pay and display car park opposite owned by Erewash Borough Council.
+There are also plenty of car parks in the town centre within walking distance of the museum.

 You can view our car parking map to find the closest location to park your car.
 Car parking prices may vary so please check the Tariff information on the councils website.
 The Erewash Borough Council town centre car parks are free for one hour.

 If you are planning a visit to the Erewash Museum, but are unsure how to find us you can use our route planner for directions.
 Click on 'Find us' on the homepage for more information on buses and train travel.